coinbase/cdp-agentkit/twitter-langchain/README.md

 # Twitter (X) Langchain Toolkit
-CDP integration with Langchain to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.
+Twitter integration with Langchain to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.

-This toolkit contains tools that enable an LLM agent to interact with the [Coinbase Developer Platform](https://docs.cdp.coinbase.com/).
-The toolkit provides a wrapper around the CDP SDK and Twitter (X), allowing agents to perform social operations like posting text.
+This toolkit contains tools that enable an LLM agent to interact with [Twitter](https://developer.x.com/en/docs/x-api).
+The toolkit provides a wrapper around the Twitter (X) API, allowing agents to perform social operations like posting text.

 ## Setup